NeotomaDB/neotoma2/cran-comments.md

 ### 1

+    Please provide a link to the used webservices (Neotoma Database) to the description field of your DESCRIPTION file in the form <http:...> or <https:...>
+    with angle brackets for auto-linking and no space after 'http:' and 'https:'.

+Fixed.

+### 2

     Please add \value to .Rd files regarding exported methods and explain the functions results in the documentation.
 Please write about the structure of the output (class) and also what the output means.
 (If a